Houwentai/CSV_Net/README.md

 pip install -r requirements.txt
 ```

-## Data Preprocess
+## Offline stage
+- For the WSI preprocessing and prototype extraction, please refer to the following publicly available codes.
+  - [CLAM](https://github.com/mahmoodlab/CLAM)--Lu, M.Y., Williamson, D.F.K., Chen, T.Y. et al. Data-efficient and weakly supervised computational pathology on whole-slide images.
+Nat Biomed Eng 5, 555–570 (2021).
+  - [PANTHER]([https://github.com/histocartography/histocartography](https://github.com/mahmoodlab/Panther))--Jaume G, Pati P, Anklin V, et al. HistoCartography: A toolkit for graph analytics in digital pathology[C]//MICCAI Workshop on Computational Pathology.
+PMLR, 2021: 117-128.

-***gendata.ipynb*** shows how to transform a WSI into the prototype graph and phenotype graph.
+- **gendata.ipynb** shows how to transform a WSI into the prototype graph and phenotype graph.
 After the data processing is completed, put all hierarchical graphs into a folder.
 The form is as follows:
 ```bash
 Graph_Data
    └── Dataset